mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 ### Alternative plan

-In the case of Explorations (`UIQuery` model), this will be derived from a policy scoped via the `Database` associated with the Exploration:
+In the case of Explorations (`Exploration` model), this will be derived from a policy scoped via the `Database` associated with the Exploration:

 - A super user of Mathesar will set the policy for `DatabaseServerCredential` instances via the UI.
     - Each credential instance represents a Role on the DB.